APPLICANT FREQUENTLY ASKED QUESTIONS

-If you passed the review, you are then eligible for an award.
-Eligibility means that the agency can select you if funding is available.
-Agency decisions are based on your relative rank among other applicants and additional factors including importance of your proposed work to the mission of the agency.
+If you passed the review, you are then eligible for an award and the agency may select you if funding is available.
+Agency decisions are based your relative rank among other applicants and additional factors including importance of your proposed work to the mission of the agency.

 How long does the award decision process take?

-This varies by agency.
-In some cases it could be very soon after the review but more typically it will be 4-8 weeks after the review is finalized.
+The process varies by agency.
+In some cases it could be very soon after the review but more typically it will be four to eight weeks after the review is finalized.
 Decisions where funding is in question may take longer.

 Who notifies me if I am selected to receive an award?

-In most cases, you will be notified by the NRC regarding an award offer.
+In most cases, you will be notified by the Fellowships Office of the National Academies regarding an award offer.
 For applicants to NIST Research Opportunities, notification will come directly from NIST.

 If I do not receive an award when can I reapply?

-Applicants who pass the review but are not offered an award may reapply during the next review cycle or any time thereafter.
-Applicants who do not pass the review must wait one year to reapply.
-Applicants are encouraged to read the comments of reviewers in their application module to improve their application prior to reapplying.
+Applicants who do not pass the review must wait one year to reapply and are encouraged to read the comments of reviewers to improve their application prior to reapplying.

-Can I use Support Documents from a previous review?
+Can I use transcripts from a previous review?

 How many Agencies can I apply to in each review?

-You can apply to a maximum of three different Agencies (i.e. AFRL, NRL, EPA) in each review.
+You can apply to a maximum of three different Agencies (e.g. AFRL, NRL, EPA, NOAA) and only to one opportunity per agency in each review.

 To the Top